 Most practice sale transitions are quite brief.
 The keys to a successful transition are: a good letter of introduction and a staff who will help endorse the new doctor.
 In many general practices, the transition lasts only until the owner finishes the cases that were in progress as of the closing date.
 If the practice can support more than one doctor and the seller would like to stay on, then the transition can last as long as agreed to by both doctors.
 In specialty practices, a transition may need to be longer to accommodate the referral sources introduction to the buyer.

-The idea that a practice’s dentistry has all been completed is a misunderstanding form a buyer’s perspective.
+The idea that a practice’s dentistry has all been completed is a misunderstanding from a buyer’s perspective.
 There is always new treatment plans to be found in the flow of new patients and recall patient visits.
 The primary reason one buys an existing practice is to acquire the new patient referrals from the active patient base.
 If the practice is established it would be incorrect to assume that all the dentistry is completed if so, then even the seller would not have any treatment to perform.
 An ethical seller will want you to be successful in your purchase of his or her practice.
 As part of your practice purchase analysis reviewing treatment planning and patients charts will assist your assessment of work that needs to be done and assess the amount of new patient flow.

 All small businesses such as dental practices have two major components the tangible and intangible.
 Tangible assets include equipment, leasehold improvements, furniture, supplies, and instruments.
 An intangible component is the value known as goodwill.
 Goodwill is defined as the value a buyer is willing to pay over and above the value of the tangible assets.
 Goodwill is based on many factors with two key elements cash flow and the desirability of that particular practice.
 A buyer evaluates many factors such as location, patient base, staffing, fee structure and more.
 The more positive or desirable those factors are the more the buyer market is willing to pay and lenders are willing to lend.
 It is always advisable to have a practice broker professional knowledgeable enough about the dental marketplace do an appraisal/analysis of the practice.